-They have quickly become my new favorite snack for either before or after a workout.
+Or these healthy banana bars.
+Which have quickly become my new favorite snack for either before or after a workout.

 There’s no oil, butter or refined sugar.
 Just banana!
 And some honey and maple syrup.
 Plus, they are packed with oats and white whole wheat flour.
-And lots of warm spices!
+And lots of warm spices.